Iggy Azalea sells catalog for eight figures: "I don’t have to work another day in my life"

 Azalea released her third and latest studio album, ‘The End Of An Era’ in August 2021 via Bad Dreams/ Empire.

 This summer, Iggy Azalea told fans that she would soon be returning.
-“I’m coming back,” she wrote.
+“I’m coming back,” she wrote on social media.
 “Cry about it.”